dougeby/IntuneDocs/intune/quickstart-add-assign-app.md

 2. From the **Start** menu, open the **Microsoft Store**.
 Then, find the **Company Portal** app and install it.
 3. Launch the **Company Portal** app.
-4. Find the app that you added using Intune.
-In this quickstart you added the **Contoso's To-Do** app.
+4. Click the app that you added using Intune.
+In this quickstart you added the **Microsoft Office 365 app suite** app.

-5. Click **View in Microsoft Store**.
+    > [!NOTE]
+    > If you did not successfully assign any apps to the Intune user, you will see the following message:
+    > *Your IT administrator did not make any apps available to you.*

-6. Click **Install**.  **Install on my devices**.
+5. Click **Install**.
-7. Install the app to your current Windows 10 Desktop device.

 If your business needs require that you assign the Company Portal app to your workforce, you can manually assign the Windows 10 Company Portal app directly from Intune.
 For more information see, [Manually add the Windows 10 Company Portal app by using Microsoft Intune](store-apps-company-portal-app.md).

 ## Next steps

-In this quickstart, you locateed an app from the Microsoft store, added the app to Intune, assigned the app to a group, and verified the availability of the app on the enrolled Windows 10 Desktop device.
+In this quickstart, you added the app to Intune, assigned the app to a group, and installed the app on the enrolled Windows 10 Desktop device.

 > [!div class="nextstepaction"]
 > [Quickstart: Create and assign an app protection policy](quickstart-create-assign-app-policy.md)